angelinayyang/angelinayyang.github.io/content/post/topo/index.md

 ---
 title: Topography Map, Aspire Toolpaths, and Milling Workflows
-description: Design of th
+description: Using Aspire to develop roughing and finishing toolpaths
 image:
-slug: rhythmlink
-date: 2025-12-15
+date: 2025-12-16

 categories:

 tags:
-    - CNC
-    - CAM
+    - daily journal

 weight: 1      # You can add weight to some posts to override the default sorting (date descending)

 ---